TerryMinal/leftTwickz/README.md

 ![example](readme/world.svg "what you'll see")

  * You'll be shown a heat map based on number of Nobel Laureates from each country
- * You can toggle which individual year to see like 2017.
-Or you can toggle to see up to a certain year, say 1901-2016.
+ * You can toggle which individual year to see like 2017

 ### Thought Provoking Thoughts
  * Does a time period affect the types of prizes awarded?